 Have you noticed any changes from last year to this year?

-What will his early schedule look like leading up to the Pepsi NA Cup?
+If he does end of missing that first Sire Stakes, what will his tentative early schedule look like leading up to the Pepsi North America Cup?

 “Well, he'd have two qualifiers and then I would have to try and find a couple races for him before the North America Cup because between that first Sire Stakes and the North America Cup, he has no other stakes races.
 The second leg of the Ohio Sire Stakes is the same day as, I think, the final of the North America Cup.”

 What does his tentative schedule look like after the North America Cup?